raspberrypilearning/motor-robot-buggy-scratch/en/step_10.md

 Next, let's look at the **forward** sprite.

-The previous code turned the forward GPIO pins on, waited and then turned them off again using the sprite being clicked as the _event_.
+The previous code turned the forward GPIO pins on, waited, and then turned them off again using the sprite being clicked as the _event_.

 ![Forwards sprite](images/spriteIcon_forwards.png)